roboticsleeds/isaac-orbit-container/README.md

 # IsaacSim Singularity Container with ROS Noetic

-This is a singularity container for the NVidia Isaac Simulator.
-It builds on top of NVidia's official image and it installs ROS Noetic on top.
+This is a singularity container for the Nvidia Isaac Sim.
+It builds on top of Nvidia's official image, but also installs ROS Noetic.

 *"Isaac Sim" is a registered trademark of Nvidia.
 We would like to clarify that we have no affiliation, partnership, or endorsement with Nvidia or the Isaac